JAMS, OPEN MICS & DANCES IN NORTHERN

 SECOND THURSDAY: REDDING - SPOKEN WORD NIGHT AT THE LOFT at The Bohemian Art Loft (3304B Bechelli Lane, Redding) at 7pm.
 An evening for serious poets, writers, playwrights, storytellers, comedians, and actors of all genres.
 No censorship.
 Audience welcome.
 Donations accepted.
 Refreshments.
 Second Wednesday each month.
 More info: call 229-7818.SECOND THURSDAY: PARADISE - UKULELES OF PARADISE MEETING at Craig Memorial Congregational Church (5665 Scottwood) 6:30-8:15pm.
 Join local ukulele players at monthly meeting.
 Ukuleles play any kind of music and always have fun!
 A free 30-minute beginner's lesson starts the meeting and newbies will be able to play 3-chord songs (not necessarily right on tempo!) by the time the regular meeting and playing starts at 7pm.

-UPDATED!
 THIRD THURSDAY: ARCATA - HUMBOLDT UKULELE GROUP (HUG) GATHERING at Arcata Community Center crafts room at 5:30pm.
 All strummers welcome, beginner or experienced.
 They play all kinds of music (including Hawaiian) and have great fun!
 Bring your own ukulele and music stand (though they always have extras of both). $3/person.
 Songbooks available for purchase at the gathering for cost of printing ($15).
-Also held on FIRST TUESDAY and SECOND MONDAY each month, with an absolute beginners ukulele gathering on FOURTH SATURDAY each month.
-More info: call 707-497-7244 or 707-839-2816.
+Held on FIRST TUESDAY, SECOND MONDAY and THIRD THURSDAY, with an absolute beginners ukulele gathering on FOURTH SATURDAY each month.
+More info: call 707-839-2816.

 LAST THURSDAY: CHICO - CAFE FLO OPEN MIC at Cafe Flo (365 East 6th Street, 402-7121) 7-10pm.
 Sign-up starts at 6:30pm.
 All Ages.
 No cover.
 Bring your instrument and strut your stuff or just come for a listen.